ErickSorto/Dream-Journal-AI/README.md

 > ℹ️ Some features may not work properly while user is offline.

+## Issues

+If you encounter any issues, including those related to offline mode, you can file them with the relevant details [here](https://github.com/ErickSorto/Dream-Journal-AI/issues)

 ## 🏋 Requirements

 - Java 17 or above